jennyrowlett/favorites-tracker/Tasks.md

 Tasks:

-2. Write description for website
+1. Write description for website
-3. Improve CSS
-4. Testing code
+2. Testing code
-5. Type in your username, retrieves your data instead of local storage
+3. Type in your username, retrieves your data instead of local storage
-6. Organizing/redoing code
+4. Fix clear button

 Completed

 - Make it so you can only add one book, movie, and song per month (4/4/24)
-- Fix edit funciton, make it save after page refresh
+- Fix edit function, make it save after page refresh
+- Improve CSS
+- Organizing/redoing code